TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/model_design/auto_assignment.md

 ### Peak Hour Factor Auto

-When finding the Peak Hour Factors for the AM and PM time periods for auto, and a $0.067603/km charge with a $50/hour value of time.
+When finding the Peak Hour Factors for the AM and PM time periods for auto a $0.067603/km charge with a $50/hour value of time were used.
 Various different Peak Period Factors were then tested out.
 For each Peak Period
 Factor the following was done

 \begin{equation}